Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - If you are helping someone with first aid, follow the DRSABCD action plan.

-- Consider going to first aid training.
+- Consider going to first aid training to improve your skills in handling emergencies.

 - Put together a first aid kit for use at home and in the car.